Graduate International Admissions

 How to apply

-Prospective international students should apply at least six months before the semester in which they wish to enroll.
-This allows enough time to receive and consider all the materials that are part of the application.
+Prospective international students should apply at least six months before the semester they wish to enroll.
+This allows enough time to receive and consider all the materials part of the application.
 In addition, this allows enough time for students to apply for their student visa.
 Your application will be reviewed once all documents have been received.

 Step 1: Application for admission

-Submit an online application to the Undergraduate Bridge program and the accompanying application fee.
-The fee may be paid by credit card (at the end of the online application), or by check/money order payable to Central Michigan University and written from a U.S. bank.
+Submit an online application to the Undergraduate Bridge program and the accompanying fee.
+The fee may be paid by credit card (at the end of the online application) or by check/money order payable to Central Michigan University and written from a U.S. bank.

 Application deadlines: Apply by May 15 if you are beginning classes in the fall semester.
 Apply by October 1 to begin classes in the spring semester.

 Official transcripts should be sent directly to the Admissions Office by all secondary and post-secondary institutions you have attended.
 Transcripts must include English translations.

 You must mail your official transcripts from the school(s) you attended in an envelope sealed by the school(s) or have the school(s) send them directly to CMU at the address below.
 You must not open this envelope before sending it to CMU.

 The school(s) you attended may also send them as official electronic copies.
 Transcripts must come directly from the institution(s) and NOT from a personal email address.
 Electronic copies can be sent to firstname.lastname@example.org.